-In this guide, you will learn about 7 email deliverability metrics that you should be keeping track of, how you can calculate them, and the ideal rate you should aim at for each of these metrics.
+In this guide, you will learn about 6 email deliverability metrics that you should be keeping track of and how you can calculate them.

 What are email deliverability metrics?

-Email deliverability metrics are certain key performance indicators (KPIs) that help you assess the effectiveness of your email campaigns.
-These metrics provide you with insights into various stages of the email delivery process.
+Email deliverability metrics are key performance indicators (KPIs) that help assess the effectiveness of your email campaigns.
+While email deliverability itself cannot be directly measured, these metrics offer valuable insights into the success of your campaigns and the likelihood that your emails are reaching your recipients' inboxes.

 To know more about email deliverability and how to improve it, check out this insightful chat by industry experts.

 Email deliverability metrics are like vital signs that show the health of your email efforts.
-Here are the 7 most important email deliverability metrics that you can monitor to understand and optimize your email marketing campaigns.
-Here's the data formatted into a table:
+Here are the 3 most important email deliverability metrics that you can monitor to understand and optimize your email marketing campaigns.

 How it's calculated: Divide the number of emails that are delivered by the total number of emails sent.
 Then, multiply this number by 100 to get the delivery rate.
 Here’s the formula to calculate it.